seebe/rzg_stuff/flash_writer/USB_Download_Mode.md

 -- please send file---------------!
 The issue is that the cdc_acm driver will then echo that message back to the board (one bulk packet at a time).
 And, the internal ROM code is not expecting that.
 It only wants to see an S-Record, so it instantly errors out.

+### Automatic Build Script
+There is a script **patch-cdc-acm.sh** that will perform **all the steps below for you automatically** including downloading, modifying, building and installing the driver.
+It will automaticaly detect the Ubuntu version and kernel version you are currently running, so no changes should be needed.
+The entire kernel source code repository will be downloaded to your home directory.
+For example, ~/ubuntu-bionic.
+Note that this will take up about 3 GB worth of disk space.
+I would suggest you do not delete this since every time you get a kernel update from Ubuntu, you will have to rebuild this driver again.

 ### 2.1 Download the source code for your kernel
 * Since I was using Ubuntu-18.04, I will need to get the code for the 'Bionic' repository.